Blog-Reference and Blog-Reference

 There is the political sphere and there is the scientific sphere.
 It is quite obvious that both are fundamentally different and because of this, it is of utmost importance to radically separate the two.
 The mixing of the two is the hereditary mental disease of economics.

 Politics is about the realization of the Good Society.
-This presupposes an idea what the Good Society is and the practical capacity to make things happen.
+This presupposes an idea of what the Good Society is and the practical capacity to make things happen.
 In very general terms, the political sphere is about values and action, and the crucial distinction is between good/bad or better/worse.
 Science is about knowledge and the crucial distinction is between true/false with truth unequivocally defined by material and formal consistency.

 That much is clear after more than 200 years: economics is a failed science.
 The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the foundational concept of the subject matter ― profit ― wrong.